Global Inflammation Think Tank

 Cardiovascular Specialist, Brigham and Women’s Hospital and Mallinckrodt Professor of Medicine, Harvard Medical School

-Professor of Medicine and Cardiology, The Icahn School of Medicine at Mount Sinai
+Director of Metabolism and Lipids, Mount Sinai Health System and Professor of Medicine and Cardiology, Icahn School of Medicine at Mount Sinai

 President, Cura Foundation and Stem for Life, and Vice President and Director, Science and Faith Foundation (STOQ)